sibhap/CSE_6250_Project/README.md

 * tensorflow==2.9.0
 * keras==2.9.0

-The data files "NOTEEVENTS.csv" and "DIAGNOSES_ICD from MIMIC-III are already part of the repository.
+Before running the program, you need to apply for MIMIC-III dataset and put two files "NOTEEVENTS.csv" and "DIAGNOSES_ICD.csv" under the same folder of the project.

 Open KSI_TeamD1.ipynb